Last updated: May 4, 2026

 - Pay for title cleanup if needed: if probate, trust, or deed errors are blocking relief, a paid probate or elder-law attorney may be the fastest fix.

-- Ask your mortgage servicer to re-run escrow: the DOR says lenders are not always notified automatically after an exemption is approved.
+- Ask your mortgage servicer to re-run escrow: lenders are not always notified automatically after an exemption is approved.

 - Review every bill after a deed change or sale: counties reassess property regularly, and a change in title can affect tax caps, classification, and exemptions.